-Russia partially reopens stock market with heavy restrictions; U.S. calls it a ‘charade’
+Russia reopens stock market with restrictions; U.S. calls it ‘charade’

 Ariel Cohen, a seasoned Russia hand at the Atlantic Council think tank, called Thursday’s market gains “a dead-bear bounce.”
 And the trading exercise — one experts say was carefully choreographed to avoid massive sell-offs and project economic resilience — underscores just how Moscow has shunned its recent decades of economic liberalization.

-The Russian market will open under similar conditions on Friday, the country’s central bank announced.
+The Russian market will open under similar conditions Friday, the country’s central bank announced.

 Putin rose to power in the late 1990s on the heels of Russia’s 1998 default and financial crisis.
 Moscow was courting foreign investment after the fall of the Soviet Union, and prioritized maintaining the economic power of what was left of the communist bloc.

 He focused on strengthening the ruble, and lowering both income and corporate taxes.
-Economists pushing privatization became part of his inner circle; his predecessor Boris Yeltsin set the tone, prioritizing payments to foreign creditors in 1998 instead of domestic debt obligations.
+Economists pushing privatization became part of his inner circle; his predecessor, Boris Yeltsin, set the tone, prioritizing payments to foreign creditors in 1998 instead of domestic debt obligations.

-But the dollar now buys almost four times as many rubles compared to 2014, when since Putin’s troops annexed Ukraine’s Crimean Peninsula.
-Putin in recent weeks threatened to nationalize assets from companies that leave Russia to avoid western sanction or out of moral imperatives because of the war.
+But the dollar now buys almost four times as many rubles compared to 2014, when Putin’s troops annexed Ukraine’s Crimean Peninsula.
+Putin in recent weeks threatened to nationalize assets from companies that leave Russia to avoid Western sanctions or out of moral imperatives because of the war.

 On Wednesday, he announced that “unfriendly countries” — including all European Union members and the United States — would have to pay for their natural gas supplies in rubles.
 Leaders of some of those nations bristled at the suggestion.
 The German government has argued that Russia and its state-run energy companies would be breaching contracts if they demanded payment in rubles.

-It comes after Russia narrowly avoided a default by making a $117 million interest payment in dollars to foreign bondholders on Wednesday.
-Sanctions had choked off the Kremlin’s access to foreign reserve currencies leaving central bankers searching to scrounge up enough greenbacks to pay lenders.
+It comes after Russia narrowly avoided a default by making a $117 million interest payment in dollars to foreign bondholders Wednesday.
+Sanctions had choked off the Kremlin’s access to foreign reserve currencies, leaving central bankers searching to scrounge up enough greenbacks to pay lenders.

 Experts had worried that a Moscow default could trigger investors to spurn other emerging markets, economies that rely on a steady flow of capital.
 And a default could still be in the offing: Russia is required to make additional interest payments on other bonds before the end of this month.